 We offer two different boat tours every day.

-Tumbatu Island undoubtedly is the nicest coral gardens in North Zanzibar.
-All three dive sites, Shetani, Popobawa & Mwana have spectacular, flourishing corals reefs, with a large variety of both soft and hard corals, The reef starts at 3 meters and drops down to 12 meters deep.
-This makes Tumbatu a great place for snorkelers and beginner divers.
+Undoubtedly, Tumbatu Island has the nicest coral gardens in North Zanzibar.
+All three dive sites, have spectacular and flourishing coral reefs, with a large variety of both soft and hard corals.

-Magic Reef is a heaven for photographer divers.
-A diver cannot swim for more than few meters on this reef, without stopping to have a closer look at something unique.
+Magic Reef is a perfect place for photographers.
+A diver cannot swim for more than a few meters on this reef, without stopping to have a closer look at some unique creature.

 Hunga / Nankiville

-Spectacular dive and one of the best dives in Zanzibar.
+Spectacular!
+One of Zanzibar’s best dives.
 Leven Bank is a sea mountain in open ocean which slops from 12 to 55 meters.
-Due to often strong currents, we recommend this dive to experienced divers only.
+Due to often strong currents, we recommend this site to experienced divers only.

-In August-September, humpback Whales can be spotted off the boat quite often.
+In August-September, humpback Whales can be spotted off the boat quite frequently.

 As part of Zanzibar’s barrier reef, these easy dive sites will give you the opportunity to see some of its unique hard coral formation.

 Follow the gentle 8-to-20-meter slope and enjoy the large plate coral areas.
 Look for moray eels and scorpion fish in the reef or check the sand bottom for blue spotted stingrays, garden eels, and the odd guitar fish.
 Cross all the anemones with fierce clownfish protecting them and watch for the beautiful egg cowrie...[Read More]